korykilpatrick/personal_site/docs/technical_specification.md

 ---

 ### Summary of Key Decisions
-- **Database-Driven:** All dynamic content (books, bookshelves, projects, gigs, timeline entries, blog posts, about info) is stored in PostgreSQL and accessed via API endpoints.
+- **Database-Driven:** dynamic content (books, bookshelves, projects, gigs, blog posts) is stored in PostgreSQL and accessed via API endpoints.
 - **API Communication:** Axios is used for all HTTP requests from the frontend to the backend.
 - **Navigation:** 'Work' in the navbar shows a dropdown on hover for Projects, Gigs, and Timeline.
 - **About Page:** Includes contact information (email, social links) fetched from the database.
 - **Styling:** Tailwind CSS ensures a consistent, responsive design.
 - **No API Integration:** Goodreads data is pre-loaded into the database via a script, not fetched in real-time.

-This PRD provides a comprehensive plan for building your personal website, ensuring it is database-powered, performant, and easy to maintain.
-Let me know if you need further clarification or adjustments!